SEAC 5030. Single Subject Research in Special Education. 3 Hours.

 A study of current and future historical, philosophical, social, legal, medical, and educational perspectives of students with low incidence disabilities.
 The identification, classification, and unique characteristics of these individuals are included.

-Strategies and methods to facilitate the acquisition, generalization, and maintenance of skills for children and youth with low incidence disabilities in both school and community-based settings.
+Strategies and methods to facilitate the acquisition, generalization, and maintenance of skills for children and youth with significant disabilities in both school and community-based settings.
 This course will focus on evidence-based methods of systematic instruction.

 SEAC 5540.
 Positive Behavior Support.
 3 Hours.